How to Prepare

 -Stay focused on your music.
-Music is it that you want to deliver, not your personality.
+Music is what you want to deliver, not your personality.
 Do not get distracted but stay focused on the music you play.
 The more you Focus on delivering your music to the audience, the less you will be thinking about yourself

 -Deliver your music as if the life of the audience depended on it.